JvanKatwijk/qt-dab/README.md

   * SDR DABsticks (RTL2838U or similar), with separate libraries for the V3 and V4 versions of the stick in the precompiled Windows versions,
   *  All SDRplay SDR models (RSP I,  RSP 1A and 1B, RSP II, RSP Duo, RSP Dx and RSPDxR2), with separate entries for the v2 and v3 library, New is extended support for the SDRPlay RspDuo.
 Tuner selection (and tuner 2 is connected to a port with biasT support) is now operational;
   * a special entry exists for the SDRplay RSPDuo, one for running both tuners simultaneously;
+  * RtlSdr (i.e. DABStick) devices, with - for windows - separate entries for V3 and V4 versions,
   * HACKRF One,
   * Airspy, including Airspy mini (be aware that AirspyHF is **not** able to provide the samplerate required for DAB),
   * LimeSDR,